hashicorp/terraform-provider-vault/website/docs/index.html.markdown

   See [namespaces](https://www.vaultproject.io/docs/enterprise/namespaces) for more info.
   *Available only for Vault Enterprise*.

+* `skip_get_vault_version` - (Optional) Skip the dynamic fetching of the Vault server version.
+  Set to `true` when the */sys/seal-status* API endpoint is not available.
+See (#vault_version_override) for related info

+* `vault_version_override` - (Optional) Override the target Vault server semantic version.
+  Normally the version is dynamically set from the */sys/seal-status* API endpoint.
+In the case where this endpoint is not available an override can be specified here.

+~> Setting the `vault_version_override` determines Vault server's API compatability, so it's important that the value specified here matches the target server.
+It is recommended to only ever use this option in the case where the server version cannot be dynamically determined.

 * `headers` - (Optional) A configuration block, described below, that provides headers to be sent along with all requests to the Vault server.
 This block can be specified multiple times.